TheIronBorn/simd_prngs/README.md

 Sorted by throughput.
 The full benchmarks are available in the `benches` directory.

+NOTE: even with flags like `target-feature=mmx` the benchmarks will still likely differ on other hardware.
+Latencies and throughputs may still be the same even with the feature flag.

 `RUSTFLAGS='-C target-feature=mmx -C codegen-units=1 -C lto=thin' cargo bench` (the oldest SIMD instruction set):
 ```rust
 test gen_ars7                           ... bench:      21,680 ns/iter (+/- 5,803) = 755 MB/s